Aquanty/rtd-hgs/docs/source/index.rst

 |

--.3in

 #. **dmass_error_allowed** Maximum allowed absolute mass error [M]
    during any time step.

--.3in

 --------------

 |

 :math:`\bullet \bullet \bullet`

-Input instructions !
-Mass error control

 | The following instructions are used to generate a timestep multiplier
   according to Equation :ref: